canonical/rawfile-localpv/docs/fips.md

 ## FIPS Compliance Status

-Python links to the system OpenSSL by default.
-On a FIPS-enabled host, algorithms that use the OpenSSL implementation will be FIPS compliant.
-However, Python contains builtin hashing algorithms that are not FIPS compliant (e.g. MD5).
-Building Python with `--wihout-builtin-hashlib-hashes` will remove these non-FIPS compliant algorithms.
+Python normally links against the OpenSSL library provided by its execution environment (for example, a ROCK).
+In a FIPS-enabled environment, any cryptographic operations that rely on this OpenSSL library are automatically FIPS-compliant.
+However, Python also includes certain **built-in** (not relying on OpenSSL) hashing algorithms—such as MD5—that are **not** FIPS-compliant.
+Compiling Python with the `--without-builtin-hashlib-hashes` option removes these non-compliant built-ins.

-Rawfile LocalPV does not use any of these non-FIPS compliant algorithms, so it is FIPS compliant.
+Rawfile LocalPV does not use any of Python’s non-FIPS-compliant built-in hashing algorithms, and the ROCK includes a FIPS-compliant OpenSSL library.
+Therefore, Rawfile LocalPV is FIPS-compliant.

-In order to confirm Python is referencing the system OpenSSL, you can run the following command:
+In order to confirm Python is referencing the host's OpenSSL, you can run the following command:

 ```bash
 python3 -c 'import _ssl; print(_ssl.__file__)'